Josh McCown: Detroit Lions

 him."
-On April 28, 2007, the Lions drafted quarterback Drew Stanton in the 2007 NFL Draft.
+On April 28, 2007, the Lions selected quarterback Drew Stanton in the 2007 NFL draft.
 Later the same day, McCown and wide receiver Mike Williams were traded to the Oakland Raiders in exchange for a 2007 fourth-round draft pick, which the Lions used to select cornerback A. J. Davis.

 Oakland Raiders

 McCown was involved in a quarterback competition with Daunte Culpepper and Andrew Walter to see who would be the Raiders' starter for the 2007 season.
 On August 27, head coach Lane Kiffin narrowed the choices down to McCown or Culpepper.
-On September 5, a day after Kiffin had informed the quarterbacks, Kiffin privately informed the team that McCown would be the starter, though he did not publicly name the starter until the day of the Week 1 game against the Detroit Lions on September 9, explaining, "It's simply a matter of always trying to gain a competitive advantage."
+On September 5, a day after Kiffin had informed the quarterbacks, Kiffin privately informed the team that McCown would be the starter.
+However, he did not publicly name the starter until the day of the Week 1 game against the Lions on September 9, explaining, "It's simply a matter of always trying to gain a competitive advantage."